fearthecowboy/bmc64/BUILDING.md

 ----
 ## Prerequisites
-1. If your system doesn't already have them, install all of the regular build tools:
+1. If your system doesn't already have them, install all of the regular build tools and the 65xx cross assembler:

-        sudo apt-get install git build-essential automake autoconf libtool pkg-config autoconf-archive autotools-dev
+        sudo apt-get install git build-essential automake autoconf libtool pkg-config autoconf-archive autotools-dev bison flex xa65 -y

-2. Install the 65xx cross assembler:

-        sudo apt-get install xa65

 ----